 Refunds and Event Cancellation

-Event entry fees cannot be refunded once booked and paid for however through our online booking system riders are able to protect their entry fee by paying a small additional charge through a third party company.
-We also provide means by which an entry can be transferred to other events or routes of an equal or lower ticket value.
+Event entry fees cannot be refunded by us once booked and paid for.
+However, through our online booking system riders are able to protect their entry fee by paying a small additional charge through a third party company.
+We also provide means by which an entry can be transferred to other events or routes.

 We reserve the right to cancel any event, due to extreme weather conditions, insufficient Rider numbers, or circumstances outside of our control.
 In such an occurrence, each Rider’s entry with be automatically moved to any rescheduled event or converted into a free Transfer Credit that can be used as payment, of equal value to amount originally paid (less charges), for a future event.
 Transfer Credits ordinarily expire after 12 months.
 No refunds will be issued unless specifically advised.

 Version – 31.12.2021